Thiagomn1/Github-Search/README.md

 # Github Search

-Interface developed using React that allows the user to search for a specific github profile and view their stats and latest public repositories.
+React application that allows the user to search for a specific github profile, view their stats and latest public repositories.

 # ⚙ Usage